 - We will utilize the outdoor picnic areas during lunch periods as well as the auditorium in order to create more eating space. - Students will sit 4 to a table in the Commons and two to a table at the outdoor picnic tables. - Students will stand in the lunch line in marked "stand here" areas. - Lunch line hallway will be "one-way" only during the lunch periods.
 When everyone is through the lunch line, the hallway will then turn the "opposite way" in order for students to have access to restrooms towards the end of the lunch period. - Utensils will be provided through the cafeteria lunch line staff. - Cafeteria staff will wear gloves and face coverings while standing behind sneeze guards. - To avoid multiple surface touches, salad bar and self-serve stations will be closed to students.
-A staff member will stand at the grab-and-go station and assist the students with their choices. - Seniors will not have off-campus lunch privileges for the first quarter or until the Advisory Committee and/or health officials deem it safe enough to allow our seniors off campus for lunch.
+A staff member will stand at the grab-and-go station and assist the students with their choices. - Seniors have off campus lunch privileges.
+Quarantine protocols will be followed for students who travel to off campus lunch together if a positive COVID-19 case occurs.